markbunyevacz/energia-ai-python/docs/AI_SETUP_README.md

-# AI Model Setup Guide
+# AI Model Setup Guide - Python Backend

-This guide explains how to configure and use the real AI APIs in your legal platform.
+This guide explains how to configure and use AI APIs in your Python-based legal platform.

 ## 🚀 Quick Start